billyyoung/blog/content/start-here.md

 <a name="now"></a>
 ## What I'm doing now
 <small>_Inspired by Derek Sivers' [now page](https://nownownow.com/about) movement.
-Last updated on Jan 12, 2024._</small>
+Last updated on Jan 17, 2024._</small>

 ### Living in SF
-I moved to San Francisco after graduating college in 2016, and I've been living here since (7 years now!).
+I moved to San Francisco after graduating college in 2016, and I've been living here since (8 years now!).
 But I think from 2020 onward is when I really started to enjoy living here.
 Most Sunday mornings you can find me playing [volleyball](https://heylo.group/sfbv) at Ocean Beach.

 If you're ever in town, I'd [love](https://twitter.com/billyisyoung/status/1745704925831831706) to hear your story.
 [DM me](https://twitter.com/billyisyoung) and let's grab coffee!

 ### On sabbatical
 In June 2023 I left my job of 7 years in software engineering, and went on a sabbatical.

-I’d love to eventually carve out a way of living and working that’s more satisfying for me than my prior experience with the typical corporate path.
-But really, I have no idea what that entails or where this is headed; I'm making plans up as I go.

-Week to week, it's been a lot of internal work: reassessing what I want vs what I think I want, reconnecting with what I find [Fun](https://billy.dev/posts/sabbatical-notes/2-fun/), and Doing Things.
+After 6 months, I realized that the main thing I want to focus on is: rewiring myself away from grasping for external validation of my work as a necessary component of my worth, and cultivating an internal wellspring of self-worth and self-love.

+I recognize now that more achievements and other external things won't truly satisfy me, and that satisfaction must come from within.
+So I'm <a target="_blank" href="https://billy.dev/posts/sabbatical-notes/5/">working on that</a>.

+In the meantime, I'm doing creative work that I love.

 ### Sabbatical projects
 Right now I'm spending my time:

-- [Chatting with people](https://www.linkedin.com/feed/update/urn:li:activity:7110433966653935616/) and answering their questions about career and career transitions
+- Doing (free) [career consults](https://www.linkedin.com/feed/update/urn:li:activity:7110433966653935616/), answering people's questions about career and career transitions
 - Writing blog posts here
 - Playing the drums, learning new songs, and making the occasional [cover video](https://www.youtube.com/watch?v=H7jtI4stySI)
 - [Drawing](https://www.instagram.com/billyy_art/)